AElfProject/AElf/docs/Contract/acs.md

 Description

-For anyone who want to custmize a new blockchain to implement a new consensus.
+For anyone who wants to customize a new blockchain to implement a new consensus.

 If one system contract deployed with it's contract address can be bind to `ConsensusContractSystemName` (by Contract Zero), then the consensus process of current blockchain will use the logic provided by this system contract.